pipes82/AMP_norm_integ/Overview_normalization_integration_AMP_meeting.md

 7. **Subclustering** for any cell types needing more detailed characterization.
 8. **Pseudobulk differential expression analysis** for identification of changes due to differences in condition.

-* If I am exploring sex-specific differences between disease and healthy conditions, I would perform this workflow and perform the pseudobulk differential expression with an interaction term (e.g. ~ sex + condition + sex:condition).*
+_If I am exploring **sex-specific differences between disease and healthy conditions**, I would perform this workflow and perform the pseudobulk differential expression with an interaction term (e.g. ~ sex + condition + sex:condition)._

 # Normalization